Inside:How you can identify teen test anxiety and help them overcome it

 For many, testing anxiety is rooted in not knowing what to expect from a particular exam or test.
 Find examples and sample tests to review and practice at home to give your teen more confidence on test day.
 The internet is full of information on SAT questions, state testing for graduation, and other typical exams that students may face.

-If your student struggles with a specific type of test (essay, multiple choice, computer-based vs. paper-based), talk to teachers/school counselors about formatting options.
+If your student struggles with a specific type of test (essay, multiple choice, computer-based vs. paper-based), encourage your teen (or if needed, do it yourself) talk to teachers/school counselors about formatting options.
 Students with an IEP or 504 plan may be able to have accommodations added to help set them up for testing success, such as extra time.
-Though teachers may not have the resources to rewrite every test to every student’s personal testing style, many will be happy to offer help to ease teen test anxiety and improve your teen’s performance.
+Though teachers may not have the resources to rewrite every test to every student’s personal testing style, many will be happy to help ease teen test anxiety and improve your teen’s performance.

 Manage Your Teen’s Expectations

 One of the hardest things for adults to remember is how enormous everything feels when you’re a teenager.
 Without being condescending, remind them that one score is not the end of the world.
-Before they sit for a test, talk about the worst case scenario of what would happen if they completely bomb the exam.
-Often, a teenager merely needs to get over test perfromance anxiety.
+Before they sit for a test, talk about the worst-case scenario of what would happen if they completely bomb the exam.
+Often, a teenager merely needs to get over test performance anxiety.

 Help Them Discover Personal Coping Techniques

-Finding effective ways to cope with stress can help them to deal with testing anxiety in safe and healthy ways.
-Positive self-talk, breathing and relaxation techniques, and “fidgets” can help in working through a stressful situation like a big test.
-Everyone has different things that help them to calm down and focus on the task at hand, so it might take a little trial and error to find a coping technique that works well for them.
+Finding effective ways to cope with stress can help them deal with testing anxiety safely and healthily.
+Positive self-talk, mindfulness and meditation, and “fidgets” can help in working through a stressful situation like a big test.
+Everyone has different things that help them calm down and focus on the task at hand, so finding a coping technique that works well for them might take a little trial and error.

-Every child has a different reaction to testing and for those who have teen test anxiety, the middle school and high school years can be especially difficult.
+Every child has a different reaction to testing; for those with teen test anxiety, the middle and high school years can be especially difficult.

 Work with your child and their teachers to find ways to reduce their anxiety and improve their performance.
 As with any educational success, overcoming testing anxiety is a group effort that requires work both at home and school.